whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Similarly cover vents in other rooms.

-Beyond that you could consider to install a [whole-house air cleaner](https://www.asthmaandallergyfriendly.com/USA/certified-products/whole-home-air-cleaners){:target="_blank"}.
+Beyond that, you could consider installing a [whole-house air cleaner](https://www.asthmaandallergyfriendly.com/USA/certified-products/whole-home-air-cleaners){:target="_blank"}.
 This involves placing an air cleaning device in the ductwork of your home.

 Bottom line: